Multigrid preconditioning of linear systems for semismooth Newton methods applied to optimization problems constrained by smoothing operators: Numerical experiments

 We also plot in Figure~\ref{fig:largesteig} the function $u\in \op{V}_2^{\mathrm{in}}$ associated with the generalized eigenvector~$\mat{u}$ that corresponds to the generalized eigenvalue which is furthest from $1$.
 What we notice is that $u$ is large around the boundary of $\Omega^{\mathrm{in}}$.
 These facts suggest that, with the exception of a limited number of generalized eigenvalues associated with eigenvectors strongly related to the boundary of $\Omega^{\mathrm{in}}$, the generalized eigenvalues $\mat{G}_j^{\mathrm{in}}$ and $\mat{M}_j^{\mathrm{in}}$ are in fact quite close 1.
 We revisit this idea in Section~\ref{ssec:remarks}.

-\subsection{Two-dimensional ``in-vivo'' experiments.}
+\subsection{Two-dimensional `in-vivo' experiments.}

-We now consider the two-dimensional version of~\eqref{mgipm:eq:lap} with $\Omega=[0,1]^2$.
+We now consider the two-dimensional version of~\eqref{mgipm:eq:lap} with $\Omega=[0,1]^2$, and, for simplicity, we impose only the lower bound-constraint $a\equiv 0$.
 To construct uniform triangular grids $\op{T}_j$, $j=0,1,\dots,$ we first divide each side of $\Omega$ uniformly in $n_j=64\cdot 2^{j}$ intervals to obtain a uniform rectangular grid, and we further divide each resulting grid-square in two triangles along the diagonal of slope $-1$; the mesh-size is thus $h_j=1/n_j$, and the number of variables is $N_j=(n_j-1)^2$.
 The Poisson problem is then discretized using standard continuous piecewise linear elements on a triangular grid.
 We solve the problem using grid-sequencing, that is, the solution on level $(j-1)$ is used as an initial guess for the semismooth Newton iteration at level~$j$.
 More precisely, if $\Omega_{j-1}^{\mathrm{in}}$ denotes the coarse inactive domain as defined in Section~\ref{ssec:multigriddef}, we define the initial guess at the inactive set on level $j$ by

-Then we apply the semismooth Newton iteration described in Section~\ref{ssec:ssnm}, and we solve the reduced linear systems~\eqref{eq:disclinsys} at each outer iteration using the \emph{conjugate gradient squared} (CGS) method preconditioned by the two-grid explicit preconditioner $\op{M}_j^{\mathrm{in}}$.
-For comparison we also solve the same systems using unpreconditioned conjugate gradient (CG).
-Since the process is matrix-free (we solve the Poisson problem using classical multigrid) we use the explicit form $\op{S}_j^{\mathrm{in}}$ of the inverse of $\op{M}_j^{\mathrm{in}}$ as given in~\eqref{eq:tgprecdefinv}.
-For each outer iteration we record the number of preconditioned CGS iterations required for solving the linear system~\eqref{eq:disclinsys}.
-For the numerical example we choose as ``target'' control the function defined by
+Then we apply the semismooth Newton iteration described in Section~\ref{ssec:ssnm}, and we solve the reduced linear systems~\eqref{eq:disclinsysfin1} at each outer iteration using CGS preconditioned by the two-grid explicit preconditioner $\op{M}_j^{\mathrm{in}}$.
+For comparison, we also solve~\eqref{eq:disclinsysfin1} (using the same coarse spaces and transfer operators defined in Section~\ref{ssec:multigriddef}) using Hackbusch's multigrid method of the second kind (e.g., see~\cite{MR814495}, Ch.~16, or~\cite{hackbusch81} for the original source).
+In order to do so we remark that the matrix in~\eqref{eq:disclinsysfin1} has the form $\mat{G}^{\mathrm{in},k} = \beta\mat{I}+ \mat{H},$ therefore we can rewrite the system $(\beta\mat{I}+ \mat{H})\mat{u}=\mat{r}$ as a fixed point problem: \be \vect{u}=\beta^{-1}\mat{r}-\beta^{-1}\mat{H} \mat{u}\ . \ee We also solve the systems~\eqref{eq:disclinsysfin1} using unpreconditioned CG.
+Since the solution process is matrix-free (we solve the Poisson problem using classical multigrid) we use the explicit form $\op{S}_j^{\mathrm{in}}$ of the inverse of $\op{M}_j^{\mathrm{in}}$ as given in~\eqref{eq:tgprecdefinv}.
+For each outer iteration we record the number of two-grid preconditioned CGS iterations required for solving each linear system~\eqref{eq:disclinsysfin1}, as well as the number of iterations in which the multigrid (here, two-grid) method of the second kind converged.
+Note that each CGS iteration requires two fine-grid matrix-vector multiplications (mat-vecs), and the same holds for the multigrid method of the second kind, so this should be a fair comparison.